tira-io/teaching-ir-with-shared-tasks/README.md

 ## Contributing

-With the plethora of new retrieval approaches emerging every year, it is hard for us alone to keep the ir-lab up-to-date and to add new tutorials.
-We would be extremely happy, if you (as an IR teacher) could take some time to improve an existing notebook or to propose a new one!
+With the plethora of new retrieval approaches emerging every year, it is hard for us alone to keep all resources up-to-date and to add new tutorials.
+We would be extremely happy if you (as an IR teacher) could take some time to improve an existing notebook or propose a new one!

-Contributing to the resources is as easy as using it: Just [open this repository in GitHub Codespaces](https://codespaces.new/tira-io/teaching-ir-with-shared-tasks?quickstart=1) (or alternatively, clone it and open the repo in a [Dev container](https://containers.dev/) with your [favorite IDE](https://containers.dev/supporting)).
+Contributing to the resources is as easy as using it: Just [open this repository in GitHub Codespaces](https://github.com/codespaces/new/tira-io/teaching-ir-with-shared-tasks?quickstart=1) (or clone it and open the repo in a [Dev container](https://containers.dev/) with your [favorite IDE](https://containers.dev/supporting)).

 ## Contact